Athar Shah Khan Jaidi

-Athar Shah Khan (Urdu:اطہر شاہ خان; January 1, 1943 – May 10, 2020) was a Pakistani comedian, poet and writer.
-He performed in many of his plays, dramas, and films scripted for Radio Pakistan, Pakistan Television, and Lollywood.
+Athar Shah Khan (اطہر شاہ خان; 1 January 1943 – 10 May 2020) was a Pakistani comedian, poet and writer.
+He performed in many of the plays and films he scripted for Radio Pakistan, Pakistan Television, and Lollywood.
 He is more popularly known by his own-created character Jaidi (جیدی).
-He is the recipient of the Pride of Performance Award (2001).
+He is the recipient of the Pride of Performance Award by the Government of Pakistan (2001).

 Early life and education

-Born on 1st January 1943 in the Indian city of Rampur, Uttar Pradesh, Athar Shah Khan arrived in Karachi in 1947.
-Later, he settled in Lahore.
+Born on 1 January 1943 in the Indian city of Rampur, Uttar Pradesh, Athar Shah Khan arrived in Lahore in 1947 with his family.
 He gained his primary education in Lahore and secondary education in Peshawar.
 He completed his graduate degree from Urdu Science College, now Federal Urdu University in Karachi.
-Later, he gained a Masters in Journalism from University of the Punjab Lahore.
+Later, he gained a Masters in Journalism from University of the Punjab, Lahore.
 In 1957, he moved back to Karachi.

 Career

-Khan started his career as a writer from Radio Pakistan and wrote around 700 plays.
-His radio play Rang Hi Rang Jedi Ke Sang (1973) aired for more than 17 years.
-He gained popularity by acting out his own-created character Jaidi in a PTV series "Intezar Farmaye" which was telecasted in 1975.
+Khan started his career as a writer for Radio Pakistan and wrote around 700 plays.
+His radio play Rang Hi Rang, Jedi Ke Sang (1973) aired for more than 19 years.
+He gained popularity by acting out his own-created character Jaidi in a PTV series "Intezar Farmaye" which was aired in 1975.
 His first film as a writer was Bazi which was released in 1970.
 The film presented both Muhammad Ali and Nadeem together for the first time.
-He also wrote story of the platinum jubilee Punjabi film Manji Kithay Dahwan (1974).
+He also scripted the platinum jubilee Punjabi film Manji Kithay Dahwan (1974).

+Khan was especially famous for his funny poetry.
+He participated in a large number of funny Urdu Mushaira.
+He was famous for his typical styled funny poetry.
+He used "Jaidi" as his Takhaluus تخلص (a pseudonym used by the poets of the subcontinent, especially Urdu poets along with their original name and sometimes without the original name).